-PM Modi in Kolkata for Subhas Chandra Bose’s birth anniversary, visits Victoria Memorial with CM
+Mamata Banerjee refuses to speak at Modi event for Netaji after ‘Jai Shri Ram’ chants

 Earlier in the day, Banerjee held a huge rally in Kolkata to mark Bose’s birth anniversary.
 In an apparent dig at the BJP, she said that her party did not celebrate the occasion only in elections years.

-Banerjee asked the BJP why it didn’t observe Bose’s birth anniversary ever before or build a memorial for him.
+Banerjee asked the BJP why it did not observe Bose’s birth anniversary ever before or build a memorial for him.
 “We will build an Azad Hind Monument,” Banerjee said.
 “We will show how it will be done.
 They’ve spent thousands of crores in building statues and a new parliament complex.”
 She also criticised the Centre for not declaring Bose’s birth anniversary as a national holiday.

 Banerjee is also miffed with the Centre over its decision to call Bose’s birth anniversary “Parakram Diwas” instead of “Deshnayak Diwas”.
 The West Bengal chief minister said that she was not consulted about the name, according to PTI.
 She also criticised the Centre for not declaring Bose’s birth anniversary as a national holiday.